-Already in the fall of 2021, the police informed about the most important forms of fraud and precautionary measures when shopping online with the national campaign #ufpasse.
-They will do this again with various measures on the Internet and stand actions on the street from May 3.
+Already in the fall of 2021, the police provided information about the most important forms of fraud and precautionary measures when shopping online with the national campaign #ufpasse.
+It will do this again with various measures on the Internet and stand actions on the street from May 3.
 The focus will be increasingly on the latest scam, in which victims unknowingly activate a mobile payment system.

 This is precisely where the police's "#ufpasse" campaign comes in.
 "Our goal is to use concrete examples to wake up card users and show that caution is also required when shopping online," Rolf Nägeli explains further.

 The national campaign was first launched in the fall of 2021 and met with great interest.
 "We received a lot of positive feedback.
 Our videos in which victims of card misuse tell what happened to them were viewed very often," Nägeli said.
 "Within five weeks, we were able to reach around five million Swiss people with the campaign.
 And almost 40,000 people signed up during the campaign on the website card-security.ch informed more precisely."
 The aim of the police is to raise more awareness of the issue among the population and thus be able to prevent such crimes in the future.

 Towards the spring of 2022, the campaign website was card-security.ch and the campaign videos were expanded to include a current scam that has become more explosive over the past few months.